-Floodplain regulations are intended to reduce risks to people and property in areas along the 15 major drainageways with city limits that are prone to flooding.
-The City of Boulder regulates development based on FEMA Flood Insurance Rate Maps of the 100-year floodplain.
-There are also special regulations senior housing, schools and emergency facilities.
-The regulated floodplain currently covers approximately 15 percent of Boulder and 2,500 individual structures.
+The City of Boulder's floodplain regulations are intended to reduce risk to life and property in areas along the 15 major drainageways within city limits that are prone to flooding.
+The City of Boulder regulates development based on FEMA Flood Insurance Rate Maps of the 1% Annual Chance Storm (a.k.a. the 100-year floodplain).
+There are also special regulations for senior housing, schools and emergency facilities.
+The regulated floodplain currently covers approximately 15 percent of Boulder including over 2,500 individual structures.

 Select the Boulder Revised Code, Chapter 9-3-2: Floodplains link to view the complete regulations.